-The session planning screen (limited to one stage; notice the stage is labeled "Preset") allows creation of a set of filter frequencies, sites, and modes which are selectable from a normal session planning screen.
+The session planning screen (shown below) is limited to one stage.
+Notice the stage is labeled ("Preset") and allows creation of a set of filter frequencies, sites, and modes which are selectable from a normal session planning screen.

 Notice the Comment field.
 Here you can enter a short description of the purpose of the preset as a reminder.
 (This will be shown on the preset selection menu.)